-Tests may be made up for two reasons: extreme emergencies or illnesses.
-Judgment as to whether or not an emergency existed is the responsibility of the instructor.

-A student who has been absent must make arrangements with the instructor to make up a test the next day he attends classes.
+Judgement as to whether or not an valid emergency or illness exists is the responsibility of the instructor.
+A student who has not been absent for valid reasons must make arrangements with the instructor to make up a test the NEXT day he attends class.